General Creek Trail

 Winter visitors to the park will find over 20 kilometers of marked cross-country ski trails and a heated restroom in the General Creek campground.
 The newly re-established Olympic Biathlon Trail allows visitors to ski the historic trail from the 1960 Olympics!
 Follow the path of the Nordic events of the 1960 Winter Olympics that occurred in, what is now, Sugar Pine Point State Park.

 You will be greeted at the park entrance by the Tower of Nations, which is a replica of signage that greeted visitors to the Olympics in 1960.
 Starting at the Blue Trailhead, you will come across a series of interpretive panels that share our Olympic and Nordic skiing history found at the park

-The trails typically open in December when snow conditions allow, and are open everyday.
+The trails typically open in December (when snow conditions allow) and are open every day.
 These trails are FREE, but parking fees do apply.

 Snowshoers and hikers, please do not walk in the ski tracks.
 Always be prepared for changing weather conditions.
 No dogs on snow trails.

 Grooming Schedule: Due to the unavailability of a grooming machine, the trails are no longer mechanically groomed.
-The trails are well marked and the interpretive signage along the trail make for an enjoyable snowshoe or freestyle nordic ski.
+The trails are well marked and the interpretive signage along the trail makes for an enjoyable snowshoe or freestyle nordic ski.
 Remember weather conditions in the Sierra can change quickly.
 Please be prepared and Recreate Responsibly.

 Download the Ski Trail Map

 Join State Park Interpreters for moonlit adventures around the Hellman-Ehrman Mansion and along Lake Tahoe’s magical West Shore.
 Few experiences compare to snowshoeing under the light of a full moon along the snow-covered Tahoe shoreline!
 Rentals are available.
 Check our events calendar for dates and details.
 Space is limited, and a reservation is recommended.